rahulgupta-nitjsr/ScreenTimeBalance_App/README.md

 ## Project Overview

-ScreenTime Balance is a mobile app that allows users to **earn screen time** through positive habit building.
+ZenScreen is a mobile app that allows users to **earn screen time** through positive habit building.
 Instead of restricting phone usage, the app motivates users to engage in healthy activities (sleep, exercise, outdoor time, productive work) to unlock screen time rewards using a science-backed algorithm.

 **Key Innovation:** Positive reinforcement over punishment - users are empowered, not restricted.